CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ```
 The room features numerous worn tables and chairs, with wooden benches lining the walls adorned with drapes of brown and red.
 Several kegs of ale are propped up and tapped.

-Four burly human warriors, donned in scarlet cloaks, have gathered around one of the tables.
+Four burly mudblood warriors, donned in scarlet cloaks, have gathered around one of the tables.
 A stack of coins and trinkets is piled on the tabletop among them.
 ```

 They're engaged in drinking and playing knucklebones, and the game is on the verge of turning heated, as most games do.
 The dice are rigged, with the ruffian who owns them naturally winning.
 All four have been consuming copious amounts of alcohol, leaving them poisoned (refer to the rulebook's appendix for the effects of being poisoned).